 The question of Where to go and What to do never arises since we’ve been using Dugi’s Guide.
 Dugi’s almost automates the whole leveling process for your Pally (or any class that you’re playing.)
 Not by playing the game for you, but by keeping track of everything, including all the info you need to complete each quest, and by automatically updating as you go.

 It even updates if you gain a few levels PvPing or dungeoning.
 Enter the guide at any level, PvP for a few levels, do some dungoens, come back and Dugi’s will detect your new level, update appropriately, and clean up your old quests.

-Pick your starting point (whether you’re level 1 or 67) and the guide automatically updates and advances as you complete quests, tracks your objectives, automatically sets a waypoint arrow, and includes the important quest info.
+Pick your starting point (whether you’re level 1 or 67 or 93) and the guide automatically updates and advances as you complete quests, tracks your objectives, automatically sets a waypoint arrow, and includes the important quest info.
 You will never again wonder where to go or what to do, even if you’re brand new to WoW or decked head to toe in Heirlooms.